 The Parson bird lays its eggs from September to January.
 The female lays a clutch of two to four eggs.
 The eggs are medium sized with a light pink coloring.
 The female does the majority of the work for the chicks; incubation, brooding, early feeding.

 Stoats and ferrets pose a major threat to the Parson Bird.
-Ecology groups are using Goodnature™ humane trapping technology to control Stoats, Ferrets, and other predators that eat the Parson Bird eggs and young.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Stoats, Ferrets, and other predators that eat the Parson Bird eggs and young.